LinkedIn is the leading B2B and professional networking site, especially for social media marketers.

 These benefits are pretty significant if you’re actively using the platform to grow your network and find new, valuable work opportunities.

-The Top Applicant job recommendation section is a personal favorite; it shows me which jobs I’d be a top applicant for, making it easier for me to find potential positions or contracts that would be a great fit (and more likely to hire me).
+The Top Applicant job recommendation section is a favorite; it shows which jobs you would make a top applicant for, making it easier for you to find potential positions or contracts that would be a great fit (and more likely to hire you).

 The courses are also great— whether you need help practicing interview skills, updating a resume, or finding new opportunities, these will help.